Michael Brosseau Player Props: Brewers vs. Mariners

 Michael Brosseau At The Plate

-- Brosseau is batting .259 with two doubles, two home runs and four walks.
+- Brosseau has two doubles, two home runs and four walks while batting .259.

-- Brosseau has had a base hit in six of nine games this year, and multiple hits once.
+- In six of 10 games this year, Brosseau has picked up at least one hit, including one game with multiple hits.

-- He has hit a long ball in two of nine games played this year, and in 6.5% of his plate appearances.
+- He has homered in two of 10 games played this season, and in 6.5% of his plate appearances.

-- Brosseau has driven in a run in four games this season (44.4%), including one multiple-RBI game.
+- Brosseau has driven in a run in four games this year (40.0%), including one multiple-RBI game.

 - He has scored a run in two games this year, but just a single run each time.